Skip to content

 SwitchMode 15

 Send only MQTT message on switch change.
-This will stop the switch from controlling power outputs.
+This will stop the switch from controlling power outputs, and you get no state values for rules.

 tele/tasmota/SENSOR = {"Time":"2021-01-01T00:00:00","Switch1":"OFF"}